Skyost/RateMyApp/README.md

 * `MinimumAppLaunchesCondition` Allows to set a minimum app launches count since the first app launch before showing the dialog.
 * `DoNotOpenAgainCondition` Allows to prevent the dialog from being opened (when the user clicks on the _No_ button for example).

 You can easily create your custom conditions !
 All you have to do is to extend the `Condition` class.
-There are five methods to override :
+There are five methods to implement :

 * `readFromPreferences` You should read your condition values from the provided shared preferences here.
 * `saveToPreferences` You should save your condition values to the provided shared preferences here.